Buying Property in Costa Rica? Here’s How the Process Actually Works

 During this period:

-Step 4 – Closing
+🔑 Step 4 – Closing

 During this time:

-• The remaining funds are wired into escrow
+• The remaining funds are wired into escrow.

-• The transaction is finalized and recorded in the National Registry
+• The transaction is finalized and recorded in the National Registry.

 • Escrow disbursement instructions

-What About Closing Costs?
+💰 What About Closing Costs?

-👉 Around 4% of the purchase price in closing costs (transfer tax, stamps, notary fees).
+A good rule of thumb is approximately 4% of the purchase price in closing costs, including transfer tax, stamps, and notary fees.

 Final Thoughts

-Every deal has its own nuances—but this is the general roadmap.
+Every deal has its own nuances, but this is the general roadmap.

-It’s knowing how to navigate them correctly in Costa Rica.
+The key is not just understanding the steps.
+It is knowing how to navigate them correctly in Costa Rica.

-That’s where experience really matters.
+That is where experience really matters.

 Share this article